NinaWendy/Burger-Palace/README.md

 [Go Back to the top](#Burger_Palace)
 ## Technology Used
-HTNL - which was used to build the structure of the pages.
+HTML - which was used to build the structure of the pages.

  CSS - which was used to style the pages incuding the left aside navigation bar